position Head Coach

 Alma Mater Tennessee '06

 A four-time Big Ten Coach of the Year, three-time ITA Midwest Region Coach of the Year and the 2017 ITA National Coach of the Year, Schaub spent her first campaign at Ohio State (2011-12) as an assistant coach before she was named interim head coach for 2012-13 and then took the reins as the head coach beginning in 2013-14.
-Her record at Ohio State is 177-59, with a 75-20 Big Ten regular season mark, through 2020-21.
+Her record at Ohio State is 198-65, with an 86-20 Big Ten regular season mark, through 2021-22.

-Individually under Schaub, four Buckeyes have combined for five NCAA singles championship berths, with three doubles teams qualifying, including the 2017 NCAA Champions.
-Buckeyes have claimed three Big Ten Player of the Year honors, four Big Ten Freshman of the Year (and four ITA Midwest Rookie of the Year) awards and seven Ohio State players have totaled 18 All-Big Ten accolades with Schaub at the helm.
+Individually under Schaub, five Buckeyes have combined for eight NCAA singles championship berths, with four doubles teams qualifying, including the 2017 NCAA Champions.
+Buckeyes have claimed three Big Ten Player of the Year honors, five Big Ten Freshman of the Year (and five ITA Midwest Rookie of the Year) awards and seven Ohio State players have totaled 20 All-Big Ten accolades with Schaub at the helm.
+Under Schaub four Buckeyes have combined for seven All-America accolades.

 In the community, the Buckeyes give back by volunteering with a number of organizations, including Buddy Up Tennis and the Stephanie Spielman Fund for Breast Cancer Research.

 The 2019 Buckeye squad was 19-7 overall, including a 12-match winning streak, and the team tied for third in the Big Ten with an 8-3 ledger while extending the program’s NCAA Tournament appearance streak to six.
 Fukuda and Boulais both were named First Team All-Big Ten, with Boulais, an at-large selection to the NCAA Singles Championship, also garnering Big Ten Freshman of the Year and ITA Midwest Region Rookie of the Year honors.

 In 2018, a young Buckeye squad finished 14-9 overall and tied for third in the Big Ten with a 7-4 mark, earning an at-large berth into the NCAA Tournament.
 Anna Sanford and Fukuda both were named to the All-Big Ten team, with Sanford selected for the NCAA Singles Championship and Fukuda named Big Ten Freshman and ITA Midwest Region Rookie of the Year.